Certificate in Critical and Cultural Theory

 The certificate in Critical and Cultural Theory is a graduate certificate.
 For general university requirements, please see Graduate Certificates.
 For additional requirements, regulations, and procedures for all graduate programs, please see All Graduate Students.
 Students pursuing the certificate in Critical and Cultural Theory must complete:

-- A minimum of 4 courses (12 credit hours) of graduate-level study (coursework at the 500-level or above) to satisfy certificate requirements1.
+- A minimum of 4 courses (12 credit hours) of graduate-level study (graduate semester credit hours, coursework at the 500-level or above) to satisfy certificate requirements1.

 - A minimum of 1 course (3 credit hours) outside of the student's home department.

 - A minimum of 1 3CT Annual Colloquium2.

 - All course requirements met with Rice University coursework (transfer credit not permitted).
 For additional program guidelines regarding transfer credit, see the Policies tab.

 - A minimum overall GPA of 2.67 or higher in all Rice coursework.

 A minimum program GPA of 2.67 or higher in all Rice coursework that satisfies requirements for the graduate certificate with a minimum grade of B- (2.67 grade points) in each course.

 This certificate is not a freestanding degree program; in addition to fulfilling the certificate requirements outlined below, candidates will be required to complete successfully the degree program to which they have been admitted in order to receive this certificate.
 Upon completion, the certificate is awarded at the same time as the conferral of the student’s Rice degree, along with a formal notation on their academic transcript.